Should you plant double crop soybeans in Michigan?

 - Select wheat fields that have received herbicide applications or have very little weed pressure.

-- Never plant double crop soybeans in fields infested with soybean cyst nematodes (SCN) as the shortened time between soybean crops will increase SCN populations.
+- Avoid planting double crop soybeans in fields infested with soybean cyst nematodes (SCN) as the shortened time between soybean crops will increase SCN populations.

 - Control existing weeds at planting and have a strategy for controlling weeds in the crop.

-Planting double crop soybeans is risky in Michigan, so producers should try to reduce the cost of this enterprise.
-Producers also need to be aware that planting double crop soybeans is adding another soybean crop to your rotation.
-This can decrease future soybean yields due to higher levels of soil-borne diseases and soybean cyst nematodes.
+Planting double crop soybeans is risky in Michigan, so try to reduce the cost of this enterprise.
+Also, be aware that planting double crop soybeans will add another soybean crop to your rotation.
+This can decrease future soybean yields by promoting higher levels of soil-borne diseases and soybean cyst nematodes.